Trello

 Trello added AI at the Premium tier ($10/user/month).
 It generates card descriptions, suggests checklists, drafts content, summarizes board activity, and recommends automation rules.
 Useful, but it assists with content inside Trello rather than changing how you manage work.

 Asana went bigger with AI Teammates, available on Starter and above.
 These are autonomous agents that triage incoming work, assign tasks based on workload and expertise, draft status updates, and flag blockers.
-As of the Winter 2026 release, Asana offers 21 prebuilt AI Teammates for marketing, IT, and operations, plus a no-code builder for custom agents.
+The Winter 2026 release shipped 21 prebuilt AI Teammates for marketing, IT, and operations, plus a no-code builder for custom agents.
+Specific examples include the Launch Planner (which maps multi-departmental dependencies and calculates critical paths) and the Campaign Brief Writer (which turns messy Slack threads into structured plans).
 Early results from Asana claim teams finish work 2x faster with AI Teammates enabled, though real-world results vary depending on how clean your project data is.

 Verdict: Asana is further ahead.
 AI Teammates attempt to automate coordination, not just content.
 Trello's AI is a helpful writing assistant.
 Asana's is trying to be a virtual project coordinator.